rastsislaux/poputi/infrastructure/README.md

 ## Firestore rules

-Rules in `firestore.rules` are deployed by Terraform and configured to:
+Rules in `firebase/firestore.rules` are deployed and configured to:

 - Allow anyone to create docs in `survey` collection (public write for submissions)
 - Deny reads/updates/deletes from the web (read happens via privileged access only)